Dark arrow icon

 • Riley Chervinski — Strategy & Messaging Audit

-• Catrina Silviera — Visual Identity Audit
+• Catrina Silveira — Visual Identity Audit

 • Michelle Slobodian — Presentation Design